ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyStatement.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - specifiedBy
-      - :ref:`Method` | :ref:`iriReference`
-      - 0..1
-      - A specification that describes all or part of the process that led to creation of the Information Entity
    *  - contributions
       - :ref:`Contribution`
       - 0..m